Kenivia/pysync/README.md

 - Detect differences quickly, depending mostly on the size of the google drive and sometimes the disk read speed
 - The user can then choose which files to push/pull(upload/download)
-- Applies the chosen operations in parallel
+- Applies the chosen operations in parallel(40 at the same time by default)
 - For Google Docs, Google Sheets and Google Slides etc, download an executable text file that links to the file
 - Ext3/4 file systems don't allow folders and files with the same name but it is allowed on Google drive.
 You can avoid this problem with Capitalizations.
 - Keeps track of how long each stage of the program took